 Standing order – A standing order can be collected for free, although depending on your bank, there may be some additional charges.

 Direct Debit – It depends on your Direct Debit provider.
 Usually there are fixed fees, or a percentage charge based on the transaction amount.

 Although standing orders can be entirely free to use, it takes a lot of work to administer the payments and update your accounts.
 There’s also no way of knowing if a payment has failed, making reconciliation difficult.

 What are the failure rates?

-Standing order – If a standing order is cancelled or the customer does not have sufficient money to make the payment you will not receive a notification to inform you of the payment failure.
-It is down to your payment systems to pick up the failure.
+Standing order – Failure rates for standing orders are usually high.
+If cancelled or your customer lacks funds, you will not be notified.
+It is up to your payment systems to pick up the failure.
 You’ll then need to chase the customer for payment.

 How flexible are the payments?